In personal finance, there are really only two things you can do to improve your situation:

 Focus on Expenses First

 You can literally slash expenses overnight.
-Cancelling services, down-sizing vehicles, and other cost cutting measures don’t take a lot of time or energy.
+Canceling services, down-sizing vehicles, and other cost-cutting measures don’t take a lot of time or energy.

-One day you could be spending like a drunken sailor, the next you could be living well within your means.
-The same can’t be said for the income side of things.
+One day you could be spending like a drunken sailor, the next you could be living well within your means—the same can’t be said for the income side of things.

 Therefore, if you’re just getting started with improving your financial situation, you should probably take a look at reducing your expenses first.
 It’s the low-hanging fruit.

-I would argue that once you reduce your expenses to a decent level, your time is better spent figuring out how to bring in more income vs discovering more more ways to ratchet down expenses.
+I would argue once you reduce your expenses to a decent level, your time is better spent figuring out how to bring in more income versus discovering more ways to ratchet down expenses.

 Unlike with expenses, you aren’t inherently limited when it comes to increasing your income.
 It may not happen quickly, but you can see unlimited increases to your income.

 If you don’t have a career, get one by increasing your education.
 If you do, ask for a raise or change jobs to get one.